-- Professional revenues from accounting firms increased 12%, all from existing businesses, primarily from our CS Professional Suite and Enterprise Suite solutions for accounting firms; - Knowledge Solutions revenues were essentially unchanged; Corporate revenues increased 17% (9% from existing businesses) primarily from - ONESOURCE software and services and strong growth in solutions revenues in Latin America; and - Government revenues were essentially unchanged over a relatively small revenue base.
+- Professional revenues from accounting firms increased 11%, all from existing businesses, in both the third quarter and nine-month period primarily from the CS Professional Suite and Enterprise Suite solutions for accounting firms; - Knowledge Solutions revenues increased 6% (partly timing-related) and 3%, all from existing businesses, in the third quarter and nine-month period, respectively; - Corporate revenues increased 9%, primarily from existing businesses, in the third quarter and 12% (10% from existing businesses) in the nine-month period, primarily from ONESOURCE software and services and strong growth in solutions revenues in Latin America; and - Government revenues, which represent a relatively small revenue base, decreased 9% and 22% in the third quarter and nine-month period, respectively, which reflected timing of revenues associated with certain contracts.
+Revenues for the Government business are less predictable in nature, and growth rates can vary significantly from quarter to quarter.